 What’s especially unique about the Cape Henry Lighthouse is that there are two of them, and both are National Historic Landmarks.
 The first lighthouse was built in 1792, and the second followed nine years later due to worries the first wasn’t stable enough.

 The Rose Island Light in Newport, Rhode Island, has a fascinating history.
 Built in 1870, it was designed by Vermont architect Albert Dow.
 It has four sister lights, located at Sabin Point, Colchester Reef, Pomham Rocks, and Esopus Meadows.

 The Rose Island Lighthouse stands atop a bastion of Fort Hamilton that was abandoned in 1970.
 The Foundation was created 14 years later for restoration purposes, and the light was finally relit in 1992 for private use.

 You can tour and even stay the night at the lighthouse, which is only reachable by boat.

-There are amazing lighthouses all over the world, but the United States has a treasure trove of these exciting, architectural wonders.
+There are amazing lighthouses all over the world, but the U.S. is a treasure trove of these exciting, architectural wonders.
 If you’ve never visited one, it’s time for a road trip!